 I don’t want to be pleased about sending one of my Candidates to those bastards, but if it’s not her, it’ll be me in service.
 Me getting my mind altered until I’ll do whatever the Kennets want without complaining.

 With the working day over, I head downstairs.
-Maxine and the others ignore me, they know my rating has dropped.
+Maxine and the others ignore me.
+They know my rating has dropped.
 I don’t blame them, not after Harker.
 It’s hard to remember that I used to hang out with people instead of crawling home to the windowless beige container where I live.
 Maybe I could use a drink, just this once.

 The exit doorway scans my body and logs my outgoing time as I leave the office behind.
 The damp heat, though dulled by nightfall, coats my skin.
 Beyond the dome, the night sky is deep indigo, speckled with copper stars.
 The horizon is blotted out by metallic skyscrapers and housing stacks.